BMW X3 interior

 Entry-level SE and xLine cars come with a 6.5-inch infotainment display up on the dashboard.
 Its menus are logically laid out and its reasonably high-resolution screen is easy to read on the move.

 You get a few handy shortcut buttons down on the centre console and an intuitive scroll wheel to help you click through the various menus without taking your eyes off the road for too long.
-It’s certainly easier to use than the systems in the Q5 and GLC.
+It’s certainly easier to use than the systems in the Audi Q5 and Mercedes GLC.

 Satellite navigation comes as standard across the BMW X3 range and it’s easy to input a postcode using either the on-screen keyboard or the touchpad on top of the scroll-wheel.
 It gives clear, easy-to-follow directions and it’s easy to add or remove waypoints from your route.